kedharnadhG/NetflixGPT/README.md

     - Bug-Fix1 : Sign up user displayName and profile picture update
     - Bug-Fix2 : if the user is not logged in Redirect /broswse to login Page and vice-versa.

+    -- Hygiene changes

     - Bug-Fix3 : "unsubscribe" to the onAuthStateChanged listener when the component is unmounted ( to avoid memory-leaks, it's like "Event-listener" that is listening to a specific event, (i.e when the component is unmounted) it should stop listening to that event, so we have to unsubscribe it.)

+    - added constant file (added the hard-coded values into it)

     - Fetch movies from TMDB (api)

+        - Register TMDB API & create an app & get access token
+        - Get Data from TMDB now playing movies-list (api-call in Browse-page)
+        - put the data in Redux-Store (in browse-page)

 ---